rltvty2/wli/README.txt

 To create a persistent Kubuntu installation after creating the live partition, run the installer, and then when the partitioning option comes up choose replace partition and choose the free space created by the linux installer.

 To create a persistent Linux Mint installation after installing the live image, you must click on the install Linux Mint icon on the desktop from within the live partition Linux Mint OS.
 Once the partitioning screen comes up you must create a swap area (equal to your RAM size.
 If disk space is limited, 8 GB is the minimum recommended.), and a btrfs file system in the rest of the free space at /.
-I recommend btrfs as opposed to ext4, because if you ever want to install another distro using this software, only btrfs supports reszing the mounted partition.
+I recommend btrfs as opposed to ext4, because if you ever want to install another distro using this software, only btrfs supports resizing the mounted partition.

 Under Linux Mint, Ubuntu, and Kubuntu, Windows can be accessed upon booting by selecting "Boot from next volume", however !WATCH OUT!, under Debian and Fedora, you must change your boot order in the BIOS to access Windows.